5 Days in Sydney Itinerary (Free PDF Download)

 Cahill Lookout and the Sydney Harbour Bridge

-Wander back along East Circular Quay towards the train station until you come to the glass elevator – head inside and up onto the walkway above the station for a bird’s eye view of the Quay.
+Walk back along East Circular Quay towards the train station and take the glass elevator up onto the Cahill Walkway.
+From the western end you get a good elevated view over The Rocks and the harbour below.

 Head back down and retrace your steps into the back of the Rocks.

-- Mid-range: Glenmore Hotel rooftop dining area – pub food and tasty salads
+- Mid-range: Glenmore Hotel rooftop for pub food with a view

-- Mid-range: Australian Hermitage Hotel to try the coat of arms pizza or crocodile spring rolls
+- Mid-range: Australian Heritage Hotel if you want to try the coat of arms pizza or crocodile spring rolls

 Discovering Sydney’s Historic Rocks

-By now, you will be well and truly ready for a rest.
+By now you’ll be ready to slow down.
 Just remember that Sydney is not Spain.
-We eat dinner early, ridiculously early, especially Monday to Wednesday, when it’s hard to get a meal after 9:30pm anywhere but Chinatown!
-Later in the week, it is easier, but keep this in mind Sunday-Wednesday and check hours or make a reservation if you have a specific place in mind.
+Dinner happens early here, particularly Monday to Wednesday, when finding a meal after 9:30pm outside Chinatown gets difficult.
+Later in the week it’s easier, but check hours or book ahead if you have somewhere specific in mind.

 Dinner